 Introduction

 This unit deals with the production and perception of language and speech.
-The process of speaking involves several parts of the body, beginning with the lungs which are responsible for respiration, ranging over the voice production in the voice box until the articulation of sounds in the mouth.
+The process of speaking involves several parts of the body, beginning with the lungs, which are responsible for respiration, ranging over the voice production in the voice box to the articulation of sounds in the mouth.
 Therefore, you will first get an introduction of how the human vocal apparatus is structured and how articulation of sounds works.
-After that we will have a look at how language is created.
-The focus of this part will be at the cognitive processes which are involved into the process of speaking.
+After that we look at how language is created.
+The focus of this part will be on the cognitive processes that are involved in the process of speaking.

-The last part of the unit is about phonetics which involves the articulation of phones in the mouth, the process of how sounds can be digitalized and finally, how the process of hearing functions.
+The last part of the unit is about phonetics, which involves the articulation of phones in the mouth, the process of how sounds can be digitalized, and finally, how the process of hearing functions.

 2.1 Human Vocal Apparatus

-When we speak, we use our lungs to produce an airstream which passes the mouth and the nose.
+When we speak, we use our lungs to produce an airstream, which passes through the mouth and nose.
 Viewed as a whole, the vocal tract can be divided into three elements: respiratory, vocal, and articulating elements.
-The respiratory elements are responsible for producing the wind which passes the vocal elements.
-The vocal elements will then produce the voice which is in the last step shaped by the articulating elements.
+The respiratory elements are responsible for producing the airstream that passes over the vocal elements.
+The vocal elements will then produce the voice, which in the last step is shaped by the articulating elements.

 The figure below shows the human vocal tract.